-5. Wind Energy Lease Areas (NJ, DE coasts)
+7. Wind Energy Lease Areas (NJ, DE coasts)

 - a.
-Sector Delaware Bay prevention personnel have been actively participating in and assisting USCG District Five Waterways staff with the five wind energy lease areas off the coasts of NJ, DE, and MD and an additional six proposed lease areas in the New York Bight that impact the Delaware Bay AOR.
-We are also in communications with District Five regarding the NJ Port Access Route Study (comment period closed 250CT) and the associated proposed offshore anchorages. - b.
-If any MAC members have questions or concerns as these projects move forward, you can reach out to LT Jordan Marshall (Waterways Management Division), CDR Jodi Min (Prevention Department Head), or Mr. Matt Creelman (Marine Planning Specialist) at District Five Waterways.
+Sector Delaware Bay prevention personnel have been actively participating in and assisting USCG District Five Waterways staff with the five wind energy lease areas off the coasts of NJ, DE, and MD and an additional four lease areas in the New York Bight that impact the Delaware Bay AOR.
+We are also in communications with District Five regarding the NJ Port Access Route Study and the associated proposed offshore anchorages. - b.
+If any MAC members have questions or concerns as these projects move forward, you can reach out to LT Jordan Marshall (Waterways Management Division), CDR

+Jodi Min (Prevention Department Head), or Mr. Matt Creelman (Marine Planning Specialist) at District Five Waterways.